Eric Mays

 Eric Bradford Mays (September 16, 1958 – February 24, 2024) was an American auto worker, union organizer, and politician.
 Mays served as a member of the Flint City Council from November 2013 until his death in 2024, representing northwest Flint as the councilor from the city's first ward.
 He was one of the first elected officials to recognize the Flint water crisis, calling for investigations into the toxic water, despite opposition from other elected officials and government employees.
 Mays was also known to be controversial, due to several incidents where he was suspended and escorted out of city council meetings.

-Life and career
+Early life and education

+Mays was born to Rosie B. Mays and the Reverend Louis H. Mays, pastor of the Shiloh Missionary Baptist Church of Flint.
+He was one of nine children.

-Mays graduated from Flint Northern High School in 1976, received a bachelor's degree from Michigan State University and retired from General Motors, serving in several positions for local unions under the United Auto Workers.
+Mays graduated from Flint Northern High School in 1976, and in 1981 received a bachelor's degree from Michigan State University in Political Science and Pre-Law.